HMO Property Investment | Ultimate Guide [Updated 2020]fjpinvestment

 When combining this with data from the Office of National Statistics, highlighting that disposable income has only been lower twice in the last twenty years than it is now, the financial benefits are felt mutually between tenants and landlords of HMOs.

-Demand for HMOs rose by 100% in 2017, and 150% in 2016 according to Multi-Let UK.
-This rise in demand also looks set to continue in 2018 with tenants maintaining interest in the market.
+Demand for HMOs rose by 150 percent in 2018, with 31 percent seeking HMO property according to Multi-Let UK.
+This rise in demand also looks set to continue in 2020 with tenants maintaining interest in the market.